dyazincahya/awesome-nativescript/README.md

 - [Google Mobile Ads](https://github.com/NativeScript/plugins/blob/main/packages/google-mobile-ads) - A plugin that allows you to monetize your NativeScript app by integrating the Google Mobile Ads SDK into the app.

+### Analytics and Monitoring Plugins

+- [AppsFlyer](https://github.com/AppsFlyerSDK/appsflyer-nativescript-plugin) -  A NativeScript plugin for AppsFlyer mobile attribution and analytics.
+Track installs, measure user behavior, and optimize marketing performance.
+- [Sentry](https://github.com/nativescript-community/sentry) - A cross-platform application monitoring tool, with a focus on error reporting.

 ### Artifical Intelligence (AI) Plugins

 - [NativeScript AI SDK](https://github.com/erick-marro/ns-ai-plugin/tree/main/packages/ns-ai-kit) - Community Plugin for integrating AI models in a NativeScript App.